EvanTomoki69/ETGDev/JSBranch/README.md

 # Yeri Universe POS

-# This application was made by love and non-paid developmen sessions to my lovely wife Alexandra
+# This application was made by love (and non-paid development sessions) for my lovely wife Alexandra, I hope tha I can support all your projects.

 # Idea
 This point of sale is very simple, it will allow to create a calculation of the cost of a product.
 Instead of the classic barcode, we are using the number of the product to search.